 Watkins Mill is just down the road from the house.
 There is a steep incline between the mill and the gravel road.
 Access is over grass turf to the engine room and the front entrance.
 There is a ramp into the front door or entrance into the back threshold allows handicap access even with the uneven brick floors.
 Existing conditions such as excessive heat, uneven floors, and steep stairways should be taken into account before touring.

 The shelter house has paved parking on a slight slope with a paved pathway.
 A sidewalk extends from the shelter to an accessible water fountain.
 The shelter provides extended-end tables, two group grills and seating for 83 people.
-The vault toilet is down a 5.5 percent slope and has not been modified for wheelchairs.
-The closest accessible vault toilet is further down the shelter road in the picnic area.
+The vault toilet is down a 5.5% slope and has not been modified for wheelchairs.
+The closest accessible vault toilet is farther down the shelter road in the picnic area.